bodrovis/ChgkRating/README.md

 base_name           # String
 position            # Integer
 questions_total     # Integer
-mask                # Array containing Boolean values.
+mask                # Array - contains Boolean values.
 Each value corresponds to a single question and
                     # says whether the team answered the question or not.
 The length of the array equals to the
                     # value returned by the questions_total method
 bonus_a             # Integer